anuradhases/patients_analysis/README.md

             i.
 In order to drop missing data and have confidence in the conclusion, missing data should be 5% or less of the dataset.

-iii.
+ii.
 Direct Booking Patients Issues:

     a.
 FIRST_NONCANCELLED_APPT_TIME values as ‘0’.
 These values were considered missing data and made up 4% of the dataset for pre-authorized patients.
 Since not enough data is known